 - Syllabus archive.
 Offering examples of syllabi for courses that incorporate contemplative approaches, the syllabus archive is updated on an ongoing basis and is open for member submissions.

-- Free access to The Journal of Contemplative Inquiry.
-The first issue of this new online peer-reviewed journal dedicated to contemplative practices and perspectives in academia will be available this winter.
+- Free access to The Journal of Contemplative Inquiry, the new online peer-reviewed journal dedicated to contemplative practices and perspectives in academia.
 Members also have the manuscript submission fee waived.

 - Podcast series.
 Full episodes of this new biweekly podcast series, offering lectures and conversations on contemplative practices and perspectives in higher education, are available only to ACMHE members.